girlscript/winter-of-contributing/Backend_Development_With_PHP/Language_Highlights/Fundamentals/datatype.md

 # Data Types In PHP
 - A variable can store data of various types, and various data types can do different things.
-- In PHP we have the following type of data.
+- In PHP, we have the following type of data.

 | No            | Topics    |
 | ------------- |:-------------|